cloudflare/cloudflare-docs/products/bots/src/content/bot-analytics/bm-subscription.md

 import AnalyticsFeatures from "../_partials/_analytics-features.md"

-# Bot Management Analytics
+# Bot Management for Enterprise Analytics

-Enterprise customers can use **Bot Analytics** to dynamically examine bot traffic.
+Enterprise customers with Bot Management can use **Bot Analytics** to dynamically examine bot traffic.

 ## Access